shreeharsha439/snake-battle/README.md

 # Snake Battle Game
-My first-ever Javascript self-project game site built during the learning phases of web-development.
-It has customizable snake movement speed selection during the game start as an added advantage
+Snake Battle Game was mine and Badrinath Gonnabattula's first-ever Javascript self-project game site built during the learning phases of web-development.
+It has customizable snake movement speed selection during the game start as an added advantage.

 # Steps to use
 1. Clone this repo using "_git clone https://github.com/shreeharsha439/snake-battle.git_"